Why You Need to Replace Your Mattress Sooner Than 7 Years

 How to Make Your Mattress Last Longer

 - Put on a mattress protector to reduce the impact of spills and dust.
+And here’s everything you need to know before buying a mattress protector.

 - Rotate the mattress every six months.